THE DIVERSIFICATION LABA self-concept lab for surgeons who are ready to loosen the grip of a single identity and discover what else is possible.

 I’ve got you.

-You’re not failing at resilience.
+You’re not lazy, ungrateful, or failing at resilience.

 You’re a high-capacity human who has been asked to carry too much meaning, worth, and safety in one place.